Character on Trial

 12 Angry Men (1957).
 Directed by Sidney Lumet.

 12 Angry Men is a courtroom drama that, except for three minutes, is filmed entirely in a tight, stuffy jury room on a sweltering day in New York City.
 Twelve men are doing their civic duty as jurors.
 At stake is a young boy’s life.
 He’s accused of murdering his father and the case seems clear as day.
 The boy is guilty.
 Hands down.
 Each man delivers their initial verdict of “Guilty” without hesitation.
 All except one.
-Juror #8.
+Juror #8, played by Henry Fonda.
 And from here begins one of the best films of the 20th century about critical thinking, groupthink, and the vital role of debate.
 The film’s handling of these subjects has made it a staple in business schools and workshops on enhancing team collaboration and conflict resolution techniques.

 Lumet summed up the essence of the film in one word: ‘Listen.’
-Like Gregory Peck’s Atticus Finch in To Kill A Mockingbird, Henry Fonda’s Juror #8 embodies the voice of reason, morality, and integrity—standing alone but with conviction.
+Like Gregory Peck’s Atticus Finch in To Kill a Mockingbird, Fonda’s Juror #8 embodies the voice of reason, morality, and integrity, standing alone but with conviction.
 It’s not that he has all the answers, or even that he’s sure of the boy’s innocence, but he has doubt and he wants to talk about it.
-“We’re talking about someone’s life here.
-We can’t decide in five minutes.
-Supposing we’re wrong?”
-He wants others to look closer, to question, to listen.

 His integrity allows him to express that doubt, even in the face of everyone else’s conviction of the boy’s guilt.
-Over the course of the film, these debates take centre stage, as the simple act of discourse allow new perspectives to come to light.
+Over the course of the film, these debates take centre stage, as the simple act of discourse allows new perspectives to come to light.
 Within the jury room, there are some forceful personalities and egos, while others seem more interested in reaching a quick verdict so they can catch the evening’s baseball game.
 The film’s tension comes from these personality conflicts and subtle body language.

 https://www.deeplifejourney.com/deep-life-reflections/november-8-2024